 Alternately, they can call FoA’s toll-free number to get an order form with instructions, costs of procedures and a list of local participating veterinarians.
 Once the form and payment are returned to FoA, the certificate is mailed to the pet owner.

 At the time of surgery, the veterinarian accepts the FoA certificate as full payment for the routine spay or neuter procedure.
-Non-routine services refer to pregnancy, pre-diagnosed infections, undescended testicles, estrus, animals six years or older, and dogs weighing 50 lbs. or more (see Veterinarian Enrollment Contract paragraph 2.8).
+Non-routine services refer to pregnancy, pre-diagnosed infections, undescended testicles, estrus, age, and dogs weighing 50 lbs. or more (see Veterinarian Enrollment Contract paragraph 2.8).
 The veterinarian returns the certificate to FoA.
-Upon receiving the certificate, FoA processes payment immediately.

 (Please note: FoA charges pet owners $10 above the certificate cost.
 The difference is used to publicize and operate the spay/neuter program.)

 Review, complete and return the contract with a completed W-9 (linked below) to Friends of Animals, 777 Post Rd.
 Ste.
 205, Darien CT 06820 or email completed forms to email@example.com